1984 Wimbledon Championships – Women's singles

 Two-time defending champion Martina Navratilova defeated Chris Evert Lloyd in the final, 7–6(7–5), 6–2 to win the ladies' singles tennis title at the 1984 Wimbledon Championships.
 It was her fifth Wimbledon singles title and tenth major singles title overall.
+For the second consecutive year, Navratilova did not lose a set during the tournament.

+This marked the first Wimbledon appearance of future seven-time champion and world No. 1 Steffi Graf; she was defeated in the fourth round by Jo Durie.